Matterport: 2019–2021: COVID-19 pandemic and SPAC merger

-In April 2020, due to the COVID-19 pandemic, Matterport laid off 90 of its employees or roughly one-third of its workforce.
+In April 2020, due to the COVID-19 pandemic, Matterport laid off 90 employees, roughly one-third of its workforce.

 On February 8, 2021, Matterport announced its intention to go public by merging with Gores Holdings VI, a special-purpose acquisition company (SPAC), in a US$2.9 billion deal.
-The merger and deal were completed on July 23, 2021, and Matterport began publicly trading on the Nasdaq as MTTR.
+The merger closed in July 2021, and Matterport began publicly trading on the Nasdaq under the ticker MTTR.

-Around the same time in July 2021, Bill Brown, the former CEO, sued Matterport over a bylaw regarding the SPAC merger acquisition that prevented him from trading shares of the new company following the merger.
-The court later ruled in favor of Brown on January 10, 2022.

-2022–2025: Post-merger and acquisition by CoStar
+2022–2023: Post-merger

-On January 5, 2022, Matterport completed the acquisition of Enview, a company that specializes in artificial intelligence for 3D spatial data, for a total of US$37 million.
-Subsequently, in July 2022, Matterport acquired VHT Studios, a real estate marketing agency, for an undisclosed amount.
+On January 5, 2022, Matterport completed the acquisition of Enview, a company specializing in artificial intelligence for 3D spatial data, for a total of US$37 million.
+In July 2022, Matterport acquired VHT Studios, a real estate marketing agency, for an undisclosed amount.

-In July 2023, Matterport announced a restructuring of the company, which resulted in the layoff of 170 employees (equivalent to 30% of its workforce) as a cost-cutting measure.
+In July 2023, Matterport announced a restructuring that resulted in the layoff of 170 employees (about 30% of its workforce) as a cost-cutting measure.
+The company raised its subscription prices in the second half of 2023.

-In September 2023, Matterport was sued by investors for "allegedly allowing self-dealing by insiders".
+2024–present: Acquisition by CoStar

-On April 22, 2024, it was announced that Matterport would be acquired by the CoStar Group for a cash and stock deal valued at approximately US$1.6 billion.
-The acquisition was completed on February 28, 2025.
+On April 22, 2024, it was announced that Matterport would be acquired by the CoStar Group in a cash and stock deal valued at approximately US$1.6 billion.
+CoStar, which had already been one of Matterport's largest clients, planned to use Matterport's 3D tours on its Homes.com residential portal.

-The company's 2021 public offering via a SPAC coincided with peak investor enthusiasm for "metaverse"-related technologies, framing the company as a spatial data library for future virtual worlds.
-Following a market downturn for unprofitable technology companies, Matterport's stock price declined significantly throughout 2022 and 2023, leading to the major restructuring and layoffs reported in July 2023.
-The subsequent acquisition by CoStar was framed by financial news outlets as a strategic integration for CoStar's real estate platforms and a stable exit for Matterport after its turbulent period as a publicly-traded company.

-Competition and Market Position

-Matterport faces distinct competitors in its two primary markets: real estate and the Architecture, Engineering, and Construction (AEC) sector.
-The competitive pressures in each are driven by different factors, including cost, accuracy, and platform integration.